Ways to Improve Problem Solving Skills and Math Communication

 I’ve used many strategies over the years, to help students sort out how to make sense of word problems and how to approach them.
 These methods didn't have a specific name at the time (like close reading or talking to the text), but some would fit into these categories.

-One of the methods I found to be most helpful for my students was having them write responses to specific prompts before they attempted to solve a word problem.
+One of the methods I found to be most helpful for my math students was having them write responses to specific prompts before they attempted to solve a word problem.
 The prompts are general and applicable to any problem:

 We started using this framework many years ago, when writing in math/open-ended questions was new on the standardized test scene (new in my state any way:-).
 Every couple of days, we did sample problems that incorporated various strategies to solve problems – make a simpler problem, make a table, make an organized list, write an equation, etc. And as we practiced, the students became excellent at communicating what they understood about the information provided in the problem, as well as what they needed to figure out and how they did so.